quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   regexFr: /trigger-regex-(with-position-1)-here-but-in-french/,
   // Time to wait before showing it once the regex is seen.
 May be a number or a function(data, matches) that returns a number.
   delaySeconds: 0,
+  // Time to wait in seconds before showing this trigger again.
+May be a number of a function(data, matches).
+The time to wait begins at the regex (and not after the delaySeconds).
+These triggers will not run anything.
+This can be used for catching the first of many events if there's log spam.
+  suppressSeconds: 0,
   // Number of seconds to show the trigger for.
 May be a number or a function(data, matches) that returns a number.
   durationSeconds: 3,
   // Text to show with info importance.
 May be a string or a function(data, matches) that returns a string.